Torsors on loop groups and the Hitchin fibration: Approximation and algebraization

 \m $X(C) \surjects X(C/J)$ for every Zariski $B$-pair $(C, J)$ with $C/J \cong \wh{B}$\uscolon\!\!\footnote{ The surjectivity assumption holds for every Zariski $B$-pair $(C, J)$ if $X$ is an fpqc inner form of $\GL_{n, B}$.
 Indeed, such an $X$ is the open subscheme cut out in the corresponding inner form $\wt{X}$ of the matrix algebra $\Mat_{n \times n, B}$ by the nonvanishing of the inner form of the determinant; thus, since $\wt{X}(C) \ra \wt{X}(C/J)$ is identified with the reduction modulo $J$ surjection for a projective $C$-module and $C^\times$ is the preimage of $(C/J)^\times$, we obtain the desired $X(C) \surjects X(C/J)$.} \eenum then the pullback map

 \ethm

 \beg For instance, $B' \subset B$ could be a Henselian pair $J \subset C$ with $J$ endowed with its coarse topology.
-In this case, the completion $\wh{C} \cong C/J$ is discrete and \Cref{thm:basic-Elkik} recovers \cite{Gru72}*{I.8}: for a smooth, affine $C$-scheme $Y$, we have
+In this case, the completion $\wh{C} \cong C/J$ is discrete and \Cref{thm:basic-Elkik} recovers \cite{Gru72}*{Th\'{e}or\`{e}me I.8}: for a smooth, affine $C$-scheme $Y$, we have

 This case is an input to the proof of \Cref{thm:basic-Elkik}, see also \Cref{cool-prop} for a generalization. \eeg

 \bpf We use the notation of rings of Cauchy nets introduced in \S\ref{pp:Cauchy} and let $S$ be the poset consisting of the neighborhoods of zero $U \subset B$ where $U \le U'$ if and only if $U' \subset U$, so that, as in \eqref{eqn:Bhat-id}, we have the identification